ATTENTION: Current information for a trip to Paris

 The Eiffel Tower, the Louvre Museum, the Versailles Castle, the Philharmonie de Paris, the Grand Palais, the Georges Pompidou Center and the Notre Dame Cathedral Towers are open.
 But Saint-Denis Basilica Cathedral and Arc de Triomphe remain closed.
 Cabaret Lido, Crazy Horse, Bateaux Parisiens and Moulin Rouge were reopened on Tuesday, 17 November.
 Disneyland Paris, the Vincennes Zoo and the Paris Aquarium were reopened on Wednesday, 18 November.
 The Christmas market on the Champs-Élysées and the Big Wheel in Place de la Concorde were reopened on Thursday, 19 November.
 The big Parisian stores and shopping centers reopened their doors on Monday, 16 November.

 On a sports level, winter games and sports organized in Saint-Germain (Saint-Germain des neiges) have been canceled.
-The UN Climate Conference, COP21, will take place according to the program: 30 November - 11 December.
+The UN Climate Conference, COP21, will take place as scheduled: November 30 - December 11.

 Regarding the means of transport, we announce that systematic checks are carried out at the border entry points on the territory of France (road, rail, maritime and airport).